Varicose Veins Treatment

 If you’re living with varicose veins, you know those swollen blue and purple veins aren’t just unattractive, they also cause symptoms like aches, cramps, and swelling.
-At La Bella Vita Laser and Vein Center in Covington and Metairie, Louisiana, Dr. Randall Juleff offers expert diagnosis and treatment for varicose veins.
+At La Bella Vita Laser and Vein Center in Mandeville and Metairie, Louisiana, Dr. Randall Juleff offers expert diagnosis and treatment for varicose veins.
 If you’re concerned about your varicose veins, call or make an appointment online today.

 Varicose veins are the thick, ropey blue and purple veins that develop on your legs and feet.
 They develop when the valves in the blood vessels in your legs don’t function properly and cause blood to pool and clot in a blood vessel.